kac101/Drone-project-with-betaflight-/README.md

 ## Project Summary

-This project demonstrates wireless control of a motor (LED for now) using a Raspberry Pi Pico 2W, MicroPython, and `ngrok` for remote access.
+This project's goal is to build a drone with custom PCB that works both for flight controller and ESC.
+For now, work demonstrates wireless control of a motor (LED for now) using a Raspberry Pi Pico 2W  MicroPython, and `ngrok` for remote access (for additional motor for cleaning brush).
 A web-based interface with a PWM slider adjusts motor speed in real time over Wi-Fi.
 The backend is hosted on the Pico 2W and made publicly accessible using `ngrok`, eliminating the need for manual router configuration.

 **How It Works:**
 - A MicroPython script serves an HTML page with a PWM slider.